electron-forge/electron-forge-docs/config/plugins/webpack.md

 ### Hot Reloading for React

-If you're using react components you may want to have HMR automatically pick up a change and reload the component without having to manually refresh the page.
+If you're using React components, you may want to have HMR automatically pick up a change and reload the component without having to manually refresh the page.
 This is possible by installing [`react-hot-loader`](https://github.com/gaearon/react-hot-loader) to define which modules should be hot reloaded.

 Here's a usage example in typescript with `App` being the topmost component in a react component tree:
 ```typescript